Lilihierax/sourcemod-nt-fovchanger/README.md

 Make any modifications to your game binaries at your own risk.

+## Usage
+* Players can access the FoV menu by typing `!fov` in chat or set their desired field of view instantly by including it as a parameter, ex. `!fov 95` will set the player's field of view to 95 degrees
+* Server operators can define the range of acceptable field of view values by using `sm_nt_fov_min` and `sm_nt_fov_max`

 ## Authors
 * Plugin code and development by Rain
 * Original research and proof of concept plugin by Lilihierax